What is in this leaflet

 - medicines for fever (such as paracetamol).

-After each injection of DARZALEX you will be given medicines (such as corticosteroids) to lower the chance of infusion-related reactions.
+After each infusion of DARZALEX you will be given medicines by mouth (such as corticosteroids) to lower the chance of infusion-related reactions.

 People with breathing problems: